bradleymoore111/gift/README.md

 	...Shamelessly
 	<!-- Make textures working (then figure out hitboxes) -->
 	Have a better way of loading texture images
+		Shouldn't be a manual way of loading them.
+There's definitely a better way.
-	Fix the fucking levels where the player doesn't fit.
+		Ie: an array of strings of each name of the image and file Can be assigned using javascript object ["property"] syntax Fix the fucking levels where the player doesn't fit.
 That's just stupid.
 	Do textures for:
 		Background